-- Tap or click Verify Age.
+- When prompted, tap or click Verify Age.

 - Enter your name exactly as it appears on your mobile carrier account.* The capitalization and spelling must match what's on file with your mobile carrier.
 Then enter your birthday, mobile carrier information, mobile phone number, your gender, and your nationality.